 Hemorrhoids are common in pregnant women and can also occur due to an infection or straining during a bowel movement.
 Swollen veins in your anus and rectal area can be painful and cause bleeding.

-- Polyps: growths that protrude from the lining of the rectum or colon.
+Polyps are growths that protrude from the lining of the rectum or colon.
 They’re usually benign, but some can be cancerous.
 Regular screenings can be very effective in preventing polyps from becoming a serious problem.

-The results of your anoscopy will determine next steps.
+The results of your anoscopy will determine the next steps.
 The test can help your doctor determine appropriate treatment for your condition, or the need for more testing.